Pivotal-Field-Engineering/tanzu-gitops/README.md

 # Tanzu GitOps
 The goal of this repo is to use the Tanzu portfolio to create easy-to-use, low maintenance Kubernetes environments for developers.

-Note: This repo will need some tweaking to work in your environment.

 Tanzu Kubernetes Grid Integrated Edition:
 * Kubernetes cluster lifecycle platform